Energy support schemes – latest updates and information for businesses

 The per-unit discount will be applied automatically to your energy bills for the 12 month period between April 2023 to March 2024.

-We've put together guides detailing everything you need to know about the Energy Bill Relief Scheme which has now ended, and the new 12-month Energy Bills Discount Scheme which has replaced this support from April 2023 onwards.
+We've put together guides detailing everything you need to know the new 12-month Energy Bills Discount Scheme which has replaced support under the Energy Bills Relief Scheme from April 2023 onwards.

 How the NFU works for you